yuyu78/my-healthy-recipe/README.md

 * To use list-inline like bootstrap and align the social media links on the footer, I checked the solution in [stackoverflow](https://stackoverflow.com/questions/42884750/how-to-create-inline-lists-in-materializecss) and copy paste in the css the bootstrap style

+* To change the welcome message when the user is login, checked the solution to [stackoverflow](https://stackoverflow.com/questions/58089743/how-to-fix-login-and-logout-in-jinja-template-based-on-user-session)

 ## Deployment <a name="deployment"></a>

 ## Credits <a name="credits"></a>